Lotfullah21/Data-Structures-And-Algorithms/18-linkedlist/circular-linkedlist/README.md

+## Circular Linked List:

-In circular linked list, the next of last node is head, where as in normal linked list, the next of last node is empty.
+A list where the next of last node is head.

 ### Advantages:

-- the whole linked list can be traversed from any node.
+- Linked list can be traversed from any node.
 - By having only one variable, insertion/deletion can be done at the end and beginning of the linked list.
+  - helpful for Queue implementation(insertion from front and deletion from end)
+  - Adding or deleting a node is just adding a node between the tail and head.
+    - Insertion in head: Make the next of tail as the new node.
+    - Deletion in tail: Update prev of tail to point to the head.

+### Disadvantage:

+Implementation of operations like traversal, insertion in the middle becomes complex.